lit/lit-element/docs/_guide/styles.md

 #### Write CSS styles for a host element {#host-styles}

-An element can apply styles to itself with the `:host` and `:host()` CSS psuedo-classes used inside the element's ShadowRoot.
+An element can apply styles to itself with the `:host` and `:host()` CSS pseudo-classes used inside the element's ShadowRoot.
 The term "host" is used because an element is the host of its own shadow root.

 * `:host` selects the host element of the shadow root: